 Young Investigator Program

 The Office of Naval Research (ONR) is interested in receiving proposals for its Young Investigator Program (YIP).
-YIP seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment and for FY17, have begun their first appointment on or after November 4, 2011, and who show exceptional promise for doing creative research.
+YIP seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment and for FY18, have begun their first appointment on or after 31 December 2012, and who show exceptional promise for doing creative research.
 The program's objectives are to attract outstanding faculty members of Institutions of Higher Education (hereafter also called "universities") to the Department of Navy's (DoN's) research program, to support their research, and to encourage their teaching and research careers.

 Proposals addressing research areas described in the ONR science and technology (S&T) department section of ONR's website, which are of interest to ONR program officers and division directors will be considered.
 Contact information for each division (a subgroup of an S&T department) is also listed within that section.
 Potential applicants may contact the appropriate division director or the program officer who is the point-of-contact for a specific technical area, to discuss their research ideas.
 Brief informal pre-proposals may be submitted to facilitate these discussions.
 Such discussions can clarify the content and breadth of the priority research areas and enhance the match between a subsequent proposal and DoN research needs.

-An individual wishing to apply for a Young Investigator award must submit a research proposal and a supporting letter through the appropriate university officials.
+An individual wishing to apply for a Young Investigator award must submit a research proposal and at least one letter of support through the appropriate university officials.
+Applications received without a letter of support will be considered incomplete and will not be considered for award.
 ONR makes awards to institutions, not individuals.
-The research proposal should follow the format described in ONR funding opportunity announcement (FOA) N00014-16-S-FO15, listed among ONR's broad agency announcements, in Section IV titled, "Application and Submission Information."
+The research proposal should follow the format described in ONR funding opportunity announcement (FOA) N00014-17-S-FO14, listed among ONR's broad agency announcements, in Section IV titled, "Application and Submission Information."

 Proposals may request up to $170,000 per year for three years.
 These funds may be budgeted against any reasonable costs related to the conduct of the proposed research, for example, salary for the young investigator, graduate student support, supplies and operating expenses.
 Additional funds (beyond the basic $170,000 yearly amount) for capital equipment which enhances the young investigator's proposed research may be requested for the first budget period, based on the needs of the research.
 Requesting funds for capital equipment will not decrease the probability of receiving an award; additional support for equipment will be decided separately from award selections and will depend upon availability of funds.